Third Sturgeon government

 Nicola Sturgeon formed the third Sturgeon government following her Scottish National Party's victory in the 2021 Scottish Parliament election.
-Sturgeon was nominated by a vote of the 6th Scottish Parliament for appointment to the post of First Minister on 18 May 2021 and announced the formation of a new Scottish National Party minority government on 20 May.
+Sturgeon was nominated by a vote of the 6th Scottish Parliament for appointment to the post of First Minister on 18 May 2021 and announced the formation of a new Scottish National Party minority government on 19 May.

-Sturgeon is the first First Minister to form a third administration.
-Her cabinet, like her previous two, is 50/50 gender neutral.
-On 31 August 2021, the SNP and Scottish Greens entered a power-sharing arrangement which resulted in the appointment of two Green MSPs as junior ministers in the government, delivery of a shared policy platform, and Green support for the government on votes of confidence and supply.
+Sturgeon is the first First Minister to form a third government.
+Her cabinet, like her previous two, was 50/50 gender neutral.
+On 31 August 2021, the SNP and Scottish Greens entered the Bute House Agreement, a power-sharing arrangement which resulted in the appointment of two Green MSPs as junior ministers in the government, delivery of a shared policy platform, and Green support for the government on votes of confidence and supply.

-Following Sturgeon’s decision to resign as Scottish First Minister and Leader of the SNP in February 2023, her government will continue in a caretaker capacity until a new leader is elected by the party.
+Following Sturgeon’s decision to resign as Scottish First Minister and Leader of the SNP in February 2023, her government continued in a caretaker capacity until her successor, Humza Yousaf, was elected by the party at the end of the following month.

 History

-In the May 2021 Scottish Parliament election, the Scottish National Party (SNP) won 64 of the 129 seats contested.
-Incumbent First Minister Nicola Sturgeon soon afterwards announced her intention to form a minority government.
+In the May 2021 Scottish Parliament election, the Scottish National Party (SNP) won 64 of the 129 seats contested, and the incumbent first minister Nicola Sturgeon soon afterwards announced her intention to form a minority government.
 She was nominated for the post of first minister by a vote of the Scottish Parliament on 18 May, defeating Scottish Conservative leader Douglas Ross and Scottish Liberal Democrat leader Willie Rennie by 64 votes to 31 and 4 respectively.

 Long standing ministers Jeane Freeman, Michael Russell, Roseanna Cunningham and Aileen Campbell did not seek re-election to the 6th Scottish Parliament, with Fiona Hyslop and Fergus Ewing standing down from government.
 This left Sturgeon with many empty posts.